 - Guide discussion of parts of the text with a series of specific vocabulary and text-dependent questions and tasks

-Example of a 6th grade close read activity (Civil War)
+Example of a 7th grade close read activity below (Japanese Internment)

-Example of a 7th grade close read activity (Japanese Internment)
+Example of a 6th grade close read activity below (Civil War)

-Example of a high school close read activity (Civil War)
+Example of a high school close read activity below (Civil War)